Paula Bronstein

-Paula Bronstein is a photojournalist who entered the profession in 1982 in Providence, Rhode Island.
+Paula Bronstein is an American photojournalist who entered the profession in 1982 in Providence, Rhode Island.
 She is now based in Bangkok where she works for Getty Images.
 Bronstein was a nominated finalist for the Breaking News 2011 Pulitzer Prize.

 Her book, Afghanistan Between Hope and Fear, was published by University of Texas Press in 2016.

 Biography

 Bronstein majored in photography at the University of Colorado and at Austria's Salzburg College before specializing in photojournalism at the Rochester Institute of Technology where she graduated in fine arts.
 She embarked on her career in the United States at the Providence Journal Bulletin before spending 12 years with the New Haven Register and the Hartford Courant.
 In 1996, she became a staff photographer at the Chicago Tribune and then worked for The Register-Guard in Oregon.

 Since 1998, Bronstein has been based in Bangkok.
 In June 2002, she joined Getty Images where she has covered conflicts and news stories throughout the wider Asian region including Kashmir, Afghanistan, Indonesia and Pakistan.

 Bronstein's camera lens was smashed and she suffered minor bruising when New South Wales Police pushed her to the ground while she was photographing protesters of the APEC Australia 2007 meetings.
 Bronstein called for an inquiry into the police actions.

 She was arrested by police during the 2014 Hong Kong protests on suspicion of criminal damage due to climbing on top of a private vehicle to take photos of the clashes in Mong Kok on the evening of 17 October.
 Police stated that a complaint against her was made by the car's driver, who was inside it, and took action to remove her when she refused to get down.
 Bronstein claimed to be shocked by her arrest, saying it was common practice for photojournalists to stand on cars to avoid crowds in war zones.
 Bronstein was released the next day after posting bail of 300 Hong Kong Dollars (US$38.70).